Beilinson--Lichtenbaum phenomenon for motivic cohomology

+\begin{remark} The main difference between our result and Gabber's presentation lemma over a field is that our presentation lemma is Nisnevich-local rather than Zariski-local.
+All the sheaves considered in this article being in fact Nisnevich sheaves, this difference will not be important for our purposes.
+Upgrading the results of this section to Zariski-local statements could be interesting for other applications, but it would seem to require new ideas. \end{remark}

-\begin{remark} When $V$ is a Dedekind domain with infinite residue fields, the previous result was proved by Schmidt--Strunk (\ccite{schmidt_strunk}{Theorem~2.4}).
-To the best of our knowledge, the previous result is new when $V$ is a Dedekind domain with not necessarily infinite residue fields ({\it e.g.}, when $V=\Z$). \end{remark}
+\begin{remark} When $S$ is the spectrum of a Dedekind domain with infinite residue fields, the previous result was proved by Schmidt--Strunk (\ccite{schmidt_strunk}{Theorem~2.4}).
+To the best of our knowledge, the previous result is new when $S$ is the spectrum of a Dedekind domain with not necessarily infinite residue fields ({\it e.g.}, when $S=\text{Spec}(\Z)$). \end{remark}